iainhemstock/Katas/LcdDisplay/README.md

 =====

 Write a class called LcdDisplay with a single public method called convert_to_lcd().
 An lcd digit should be one unit wide and two units high.
-3 would be:
-         -
-          |
-         -
-          |
-         -

 1: The class should be able to convert a single number
 2: The class should be able to convert a multi digit number separated by one column space.